1 Introducing SpaDES with a dummy ecological model

 }

-Set the length of the simulation (or simply the number of model iterations), run it and plot results (all ABUNDANCE plots together):
+Set the number of model iterations, run it and plot results (all ABUNDANCE plots together):

 Code